Drive Sales With B2B Marketing Webinars That Stand Out

 Webinars are a common part of many B2B marketing plans as a way to build brand awareness, generate new leads, and deepen engagement with prospective and existing customers.

 If you want to get the most out of your webinar investment and drive sales, think through the main objective and brainstorm with your team on ways to shake up the traditional format so that you stand out and keep visitors coming back for more.
-Here are some easy ideas:
+Here are four easy ideas:

 1. Make them short — 20 minutes instead of the normal 45-60.

 - People will love you if you can figure out a way to deliver valuable content while also taking as little of their time as possible.
+Focus your message only on what your audience cares most about or needs to know in order to take action.

 2. Make them Q&A sessions only.

-3. Brand them as “educational opportunities” where you can teach.
+3. Brand them as educational opportunities.

 - Share meaningful industry research and/or trends